intexisty/docker-space-engineers-server/README.md

 ---

 ## Additional notes
-Running Space Engineers this way requires a helper program called `sigmap` which was developed for this use specifically.
-It is cloned and built by the Dockerfile and should not add any additional overhead.
-Because Space Engineers ignores `SIGTERM` which is sent by Docker to shut down the service, `sigmap` catches that signal and forwards `SIGINT` to Space Engineers.
+Running SES this way requires a program called `sigmap`, Space Engineers ignores `SIGTERM` when it is sent by docker to stop the service, `sigmap` catches that signal and forwards a `SIGINT` to Space Engineers.

 See [here](https://github.com/marjacob/sigmap "sigmap") for more information.